-Your Skipper's Kit included samples of quality boat care products recommended by Nautiques by Correct Craft.
-Nautiques by Correct Craft is proud of its heritage and wants you to feel this pride every time you use your boat.
+Your Skipper's Kit included samples of quality boat care products recommended by Nautique.
+Nautique is proud of its heritage and wants you to feel this pride every time you use your boat.

 Regular maintenance is the key to keeping your hull and deck surfaces in good condition.
 Sun exposure, residue from trees and minerals in the water affect your boat's finish.